EASTER BUSINESS HOURS AT ALL OUR STORES

 Who is your most admired archer?

 Once again my Dad (Men Recurve 50+ Indoor National Champion)!
-When he does well it always motivates me to do well, and when we’re shooting together I always aim to beat his scores.
+When he does well it always motivates me to do well, and when we’re shooting together I always aim to beat his scores, I mostly don't, but I always like to think I have the chance.

 What advice can you give to up and coming new archers?